mrcdr/lambda-lanczos/README.md

 Lambda Lanczos provides the following two interfaces:
 ### 1. Eigenvalue problem
 `LambdaLanczos` class computes maximum (minimum) eigenvalues and corresponding eigenvectors.
-Degenerate eigenvalues are took into account.
+Degenerate eigenvalues are taken into account.
 This class aims problems that require one or a few eigenpairs (e.g. low-energy excitation of a quantum system).